Sheriff’s deputy slain during traffic stop near Houston

-Harris County Sheriff Ed Gonzalez says the 10-year veteran of his force was making the traffic stop when someone approached him from behind and shot him multiple times.
+The 10-year veteran of his force had stopped a vehicle with two people inside when one of the occupants was able to leave the vehicle, approach the deputy from behind and shoot him at least twice - “basically just shot him in a very ruthless, cold-blooded way,” said Harris County Sheriff Ed Gonzalez.

+The deputy was able to return fire, but Gonzalez didn’t say if anyone else was wounded.
 The deputy was airlifted to Memorial Hermann Hospital where he was pronounced dead.

-The deputy’s identity hasn’t been released, but Gonzalez says he is well-known to the community and a close friend.
+A suspect was arrested at a nearby strip shopping center, the sheriff said.
+The identities of the suspect and the deputy haven’t been released, but Gonzalez says the deputy is well-known to the community and a close friend.

+“There are no words to speak to how heartbroken we are, how devastated,” he said.

 Sign up for Daily Newsletters